This article will provide you with details and a full YouTube TV Review.

 Viewers can watch the latest news, sports events, sitcoms, and other entertainment shows on an affordable subscription-based service.

-To stream Live TV, you need a high-speed and stable internet connection, streaming device such as the Amazon Firestick, and a subscription to a streaming service.
+To stream live TV, you need a high-speed and stable internet connection, a streaming device such as the Amazon Firestick, and a subscription to a streaming service.